milahu/hate-maintainers/README.md

 * who will completely fuck your life if you talk bad about him?
 * who enforces censorship of "hate speech" on all platforms? (except [gab.com](https://news.gab.com/2021/12/02/gab-is-not-for-sale/) and some .onion domains)

+## both are right

+or at least, both "feel" right in their predictions,
+and only real-life experiments can reveal the truth = who was right = who had the right prediction

+this is the problem of the judgement of solomon:
+king solomon assumes that only one is right ...
+some see this as "wisdom" of a king,
+others prefer to call this "a simple solution for simple minds"

 ## similar projects

 * [hate-typescript.md](https://gist.github.com/amcdnl/b52e9dd11850eeb8de8f#file-hate-typescript-md)